naibafomsare/radiation-cooling/README.md

 - The sinks could be cavities, coated in the inside with [Fractal Black](https://acktar.com/product/fractal-black/) (or the like), with an aperture big enough to allow the thermal radiation to enter.
 They must be connected to a conductive cooling system to regulate their temperature.

-Because radiation cooling is a well-known technique that does not require a proof-of-concept experiment, the experimental part of the project must prove it's possible to extract enough heat from a mirror *under similar circumstances than those found in a gravitational wave detector*.
-For example, the folding mirror and sink have to be outside of the clear aperture diameter of the main mirror, and must have certain shape and relative size with respect to it for ease of installation.
-Using optical components from stock, the aim would be to show that is it possible to build a cooling system with a view factor equal to the one that would be theoretically calculated for the real situation.

 -->